rapid-git/rapid-git/README.md

 ## Prerequisites and installation

-There are two prerequisites worth mentioning:
+There are a few prerequisites worth mentioning:

 * Your bash version needs to be at least v4.0.0.
 Use the command `bash --version` to check yours.
 * If you use zsh, be aware that we tested the script with v5.0.2 and v5.1.1.
 Use `zsh --version` to check yours.
-* If you use `Mac` make sure that you have `gnu-sed` installed.
-The easiest way is to use [homebrew](http://brew.sh/) to install it: `brew install gnu-sed --with-default-names`
+* If you use `Mac`, make sure, that you have `gnu-sed` installed.
+The easiest way is to use [homebrew](http://brew.sh/) to install it: `brew install gnu-sed --with-default-names`.
+For more extensive instructions on how to install GNU commmand line tools on `Mac`, please refer to this [blog post](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/).

 Let's install rapid-git: